 - Storing Fabrics & Footwear In Plastic Storage Boxes

 - Storing Clothes In The Loft Or Attic

 - Clothes Storage In A Garage Or Shed

 Bonus Storage Tips

 First and foremost, the single best way to store clothes safely is to simply make sure they’re kept dry, cool and away from pests.
-There are a number of cheap and easy ways to go about this too so getting it right isn’t difficult.
+There are several cheap and easy ways to go about this too so getting it right isn’t difficult.
 Even if you’re looking at long term storage.

-Before we get into the real meat of the article though, here’s a few bonus tips on what you should do BEFORE you even pack a sock.
+Before we get into the real meat of the article though, here are a few bonus tips on what you should do BEFORE you even pack a sock.

 Make Sure Clothing Is Clean And Dry Before Packing